 Yorkies do not shed, so that means they depend on their owners to keep their hair in check.
 Left unattended, their hair will keep growing, just like a human’s would—in fact, Yorkshire terrier hair can grow to be two feet long.
 While show dogs tend to have longer hair, most casual owners keep their dog’s hair short to keep them from tripping or getting food stuck in it.
 This shaggy look is often called “the puppy cut.”

 In 1984, a little Yorkie named Schneeflocken von Friedheck was born with unusual markings in blue, white, and gold.
 The breeders Werner and Gertrud Biewer decided to take this unique puppy and create a new breed.
 With careful and selective breeding, they established a distinct standard for the breed which would become known as the Biewer terrier.
-In 2014, the American Kennel Club provisionally accepted the new Yorkie as a registered breed.
+In 2014, the American Kennel Club provisionally accepted the new Yorkie as a registered breed; it was officially recognized in 2021.

 Yorkshire terriers are especially prone to pharyngeal gag reflex, or reverse sneezing.
 Instead of pushing air out of the nose like a normal sneeze, dogs will gasp for air, making a honking sound like a goose.
 While somewhat alarming to witness, these noises are ultimately harmless and pass after a few minutes.
 Usually, they’re brought on by irritants like pollen, dust, cleaners, and perfumes.